Throughout its proud history, our football club has built a deep, lasting kinship with communities in Manchester and in cities further afield.

 The fans show it in their unwavering passion for the Club; we show it through our dedication to building, for them, the successful and sustainable football club for the future.

-It is a responsibility that the Club is honoured to shoulder.
+It is a responsibility that the Club is honored to shoulder.

 We are immensely proud of the steadfast support of our fans and we remain committed to working closely with them in order to further our footballing ambitions.

 Our Supporter Charter is available in a number of formats including Braille, large print and audiotape.
 Please contact us on [email protected].

 Khaldoon Al Mubarak was appointed to the Board in September 2008.

 Mr Al Mubarak is currently Group CEO and Managing Director of Mubadala Investment Company.
 He also serves as Chairman of the Executive Affairs Authority of Abu Dhabi, Chairman of Emirates Nuclear Energy Corporation and Chairman of Emirates Global Aluminum.
 He is also a Board Member of the Abu Dhabi Supreme Petroleum Council.